AhmedKJ/Co-op-on-Linux/README.md

 - $~ ./Co-Op-On-linux.sh --quickrun 1280x720 /home/user/game/thegame

-NOTE: It Works very well with native Linux games ,
+It Works very well with native Linux games ,
-It Should work with some games running under Wine/Proton (i didn't test many games) , you just need to make launch script for the game, if you are using Lutris you need to extract launch script for the game :
+It Should work with some games running under Wine/Proton (I didn't test many games) ,

+ you just need to make launch script for the game, if you are using Lutris you need to extract launch script for the game :

 - $ lutris -l (for listing games ids)